 Preparing for life in Modern Day Britain, Statement on British Values:

 St Edmund’s Catholic School is an 11-16 Voluntary aided secondary school with 850 pupils on roll.
 It is situated in the inner city of Portsmouth with high levels of social deprivation and FSM6.
-The school has a high percentage of EAL (44%) but is still predominantly White British.
-The school was judged as good in 2012.
+The school has a high percentage of EAL (38.2%) but is still predominantly White British.
+The school was judged as 'Outstanding' in February 2016.

 St Edmund’s prepares students for life in modern Britain through their outstanding Spiritual, Moral, Social and Cultural development in school with a focus on fundamental British Values.
 The school strongly believes that promoting FBV has allowed a dialogue to explore difficult issues and improve ethos, attitudes and outcomes.